 It applies when a director's loan remains outstanding more than nine months after the end of the accounting period in which it was taken.

-The tax is payable by the company and can be reclaimed by the company when the loan is repaid or released.
+The tax is payable by the company and can be reclaimed by the company when the loan is repaid or released.- If the loan exceeds £10,000 at any point during the tax year, it may be subject to P11D benefit-in-kind (BIK) treatment even if repaid fully within the year.

 2. Timely Repayment and Avoiding S.455 Tax: